-Indeed, some scholars have suggested that the prevalence in Singapore of large public family owned companies can be linked to the Confucian culture of Chinese entrepreneurs which uniquely drives them to maintain control and perpetuate the family name (Tan 2012).
+Indeed, some scholars have suggested that the prevalence in Singapore of public listed family-owned companies (which are far greater in number but tend to be smaller in size than listed GLCs) can be linked to the Confucian culture of Chinese entrepreneurs which uniquely drives them to maintain control and perpetuate the family name (Tan 2012).
 This may have some explanatory value for the prevalence of family controlled public companies in Singapore.
-It is unlikely, however, to provide a full explanation for why families have maintained control in many of Singapore's largest public companies.
-Indeed, over the last 40 years of Singapore's miraculous economic growth, its shareholder market has become more concentrated and family owned firms have remained dominant.
-This has occurred during a period when Singapore has transformed into a global financial centre known for its English speaking population, vibrant multiculturalism and increasingly Westernized society (Wee and Puchniak 2012).
-If Confucian culture is the primary driving force for families to maintain their controlling power in Singapore, then there should have been a marked decline of family controlled companies over the last 40 years as the influence of Confucian culture has also declined-but, as we have seen, the opposite happened.
+It is unlikely, however, to provide a full explanation for why families have maintained control in many of Singapore's listed companies.
+Indeed, over the last 40 years of Singapore's miraculous economic growth, its shareholder market has become more concentrated and family-owned firms have remained dominant (Tan 2012; Lan and Varottil 2015).
+This has occurred during a period when Singapore has transformed into a global financial center known for its English speaking population, vibrant multiculturalism and increasingly Westernized society (Wee and Puchniak 2012).
+If Confucian culture is the primary driving force for families to maintain their controlling power in Singapore, then there should have been a marked decline of family-controlled companies over the last 40 years as the influence of Confucian culture has also declined-but, as we have seen, the opposite happened.

 Rather than the broader nebulous concepts of "Asian values" or "Confucian culture," the more specific corporate cultures that exist in each of Asia's miracle economies may have more explanatory value.
-For example, the post-war evolution of the "community firm" in Japan, which has been defined by lifetime employee manager-directors may help explain the persistence of stable-block shareholding in Japan (Shishido 2000, Buchanan, 2012).
+For example, the post-war evolution of the "community firm" in Japan, which has been defined by lifetime employee manager-directors may help explain the persistence of stable-block shareholding in Japan (Shishido 2000; Buchanan et al. 2012).
 After all, lifetime employees are linked together through a particular sub-culture in post-war Japan that has come to view the firm as the employee family rather than an organization for maximizing shareholder wealth.
 In this particular sub-culture it is easy to see how lifetime employee manager-directors may receive psychic external benefits of control when they support fellow lifetime employees in their stable/cross-shareholder networks.
 As lifetime employment has come under pressure and the post-war cultural concept of the "community firm" has weakened, a decrease in the psychic benefits for lifetime employee directors to support cross-shareholding networks may help explain some of their unwinding.

-There is no doubt that culturally contingent psychic external benefits of control play some role in driving the behaviour of controlling shareholders in Asia's miracle economies and that these benefits evolve, as culture evolves, over time.
+There is no doubt that culturally contingent psychic external benefits of control play some role in driving the behavior of controlling shareholders in Asia's miracle economies and that these benefits evolve, as culture evolves, over time.
 Considerably more research, however, must be done in each of Asia's miracle economies to arrive at anything more than misleading cultural stereotypes.
 That being said, considering the enormous diversity among Asian cultures, it is extremely unlikely that culturally contingent psychic external benefits of control apply equally throughout all of Asia's miracle economies.